MengRao/tcpshm/doc/interface.md

     // shm queue size, must be power of 2 static const int ShmQueueSize = 2048;
-    // tcp send queue size, must be multiple of 8 static const int TcpQueueSize = 10240;
+    // tcp send queue size, must be multiple of 8
+    // set to the endian of majority of the hosts, e.g. true for x86 static const bool ToLittleEndian = true;
+    static const int TcpQueueSize = 10240;
     // tcp recv buff size, must be multiple of 8 static const int TcpRecvBufSize = 10240;